Yanka Kupala: Legacy

 Kupala became recognised as a symbol of the culture of Belarus during the Soviet era.
 A museum, organized in Minsk through the efforts of his widow in 1945, is the leading literary museum in Belarus.
 Hrodna State University was named after Yanka Kupala.
 There is also a park (with a monument to the poet), a theatre and a metro station (Kupalaŭskaja) named after him in Minsk.

 A special field in the Belarusian literary studies dedicated to Kupala's legacy is called 'Kupalaznaustva'.

-At the Arrow Park in Monroe, New York there is a monument to Yanka Kupala that was created by Belarusian sculptor Anatoly Anikeichik and architect Sergey Botkovsky.
-Since 1973 it is presented to the American Side.
+At the Arrow Park in Monroe, New York there is a monument to Yanka Kupala that was created by the Belarusian sculptor Anatoly Anikeichik and the architect Sergey Botkovsky.
+It was presented as a gift to the United States in 1973 by the Byelorussian Society for Friendship and Cultural Relations with Foreign Countries.
 A monument to Kupala is located on a square in the city of Ashdod in Israel.
 A sculpture to Yanka Kupala is located on a Magtymguly Park in the city of Ashgabat in Turkmenistan.

 The biopic Kupala was produced by BelarusFilm in 2020 and dramatizes his life.